How to Fix Excel AutoSave Button Missing?

 6. If this doesn’t help, you can reopen the Installed apps list, locate Microsoft Office, click the three-dot icon, and choose Uninstall.Uninstall

-7. Click Uninstall again.
+7. Click Uninstall again to confirm the choice.

 10. Once the installer is downloaded, double-click it and follow the on-screen instructions to complete the installation.